 ART will stop the formation of new scar tissue which is the cause of your pain.
 When the scar tissues growth is stopped and your natural way of moving is restored, you’ll feel like new again.

-What To Expect With ART Treatments
+What To Expect With Active Release Technique Treatments

 You will always get a physical examination of the areas that are hurting you from Dr Rubin.
 This is always done before beginning any treatments to identify the muscles, ligaments, and nerves that are causing your pain and discomfort.

-During an ART session, you’ll be asked to perform movements to shorten and lengthen the muscles and tendons that have been identified as the problem areas.
+During an ART (Active Release Technique) session, you’ll be asked to perform movements to shorten and lengthen the muscles and tendons that have been identified as the problem areas.
 Dr Rubin will apply small amounts of pressure to the areas previously identified to break up the adhesions.
 You control the level of treatment.

 You’ll have increased flexibility in all of the areas we treat: most patients notice improvements after just one treatment!
 You’ll notice increased flexibility and less pain and more flexibility in the areas being treated.

-ART is very effective for lower back pain, which is the number one problem with most adults.
+Active Release Technique is very effective for lower back pain, which is the number one problem with most adults.
 ART is proven to help break up scar tissue and release compressed nerves in the lower back.